 Wasabi, also called Japanese horseradish, is a root that belongs to the mustard family.
 It is native to Japan and South Korea.

 When fully grown, the wasabi root is usually ground up.
 When ground up, it looks like a thick, pungent green paste.
 It adds a spicy kick to sushi and sashimi.
-Its strong smell and taste come from compounds called isothiocyanates, which are formed when the plant cells rupture when they are grated or cut.
+Its strong smell and taste come from compounds called isothiocyanates, formed when the plant cells rupture when they are grated or cut.

 Wasabi is a popular ingredient that can be spread directly on raw fish or mixed in gluten free soy sauce or tamari for dipping sushi.
 It can also be added to different ingredients to create flavorful sauces.

-I love adding it to mayonnaise and mixing it to make a spicy mayo wasabi sauce, which is perfect for a salmon wrap or grilled cheese sandwich.
+I love adding it to mayonnaise and mixing it to make a spicy mayo wasabi sauce, perfect for a salmon wrap or grilled cheese sandwich.
 Wasabi can also be added to soups and stews to give more heat to the dish.

 Wasabi gets its spicy kick from volatile compounds that are released when it is cut or grated.
 Since they are volatile, the flavors diminish if left exposed to air.
 This is the reason wasabi is put under the fish in sushi rolls.
 This way, the wasabi is shielded from too much exposure to air.